near/node-docs/docs/troubleshooting/node-debug.md

 - `Start height`: the first block of the epoch.
 - `Protocol version`: The protocol version of the epoch.
 - `First block`: Block hash of the first block in the epoch.
-- `Epoch start`: How long ago the epoch has restarted.
+- `Epoch start`: How long ago the epoch has started.

-The table below displays the validators in the current epoch and the last five epochs (represented by the epoch hash) with either TRUE or FALSE.
+The table below displays the validator history in the current epoch and the last five epochs (represented by the epoch hash) with either TRUE or FALSE.

 >Got a question?